Does Homeowners Insurance Cover Pet Damage?

 When does insurance cover pet damage?

-While your insurance policy won't cover damage that your pets cause to your property, you can use your insurance to make a claim if someone else's pet damages your property.
+While your insurance policy won't cover damage your pets cause to your property, you can use your insurance to make a claim if someone else's pet damages your property.
 Since you'll have to pay a deductible before receiving payment, consider paying out of pocket for cheaper repairs if you can afford it.

 What if my pet damages another person's property?